Political Science (POLS)

 POLS 258.
 The Judicial Process.
 3 hours.

 Dispute settlement and policy making in state and federal court systems; judicial decision making and the impact of decisions on the polity.
 Course Information: Some sections may be offered fully online or in a blended-online and classroom course setting.
 Consult the Schedule of Classes for the relevant semester to determine the mode of instruction.
 Use of computer and internet access is required for all online and blended sections.
 A high-speed connection, while not required, is strongly suggested.
-Prerequisite(s): POLS 101.
+Recommended background: POLS 101.

 POLS 267.
 American Intellectual History to 1865.
 3 hours.